Introduction

 Before you begin this guide you’ll need the following:

-• The kubectl command-line interface installed on your local machine.
-You can read more about installing and configuring kubectl in its official documentation.
+kubectlcommand-line interface installed on your local machine.
+You can read more about installing and configuringkubectlin its official documentation. - A Kubernetes cluster with your connection configured as the

-• The Helm package manager installed on your local machine, and Tiller installed on your cluster.
 Note: Starting with Helm version 3.0, Tiller no longer needs to be installed for Helm to work.
 If you are using the latest version of Helm, see the Helm installation documentation for instructions.

 Step 1 — Setting up NFS server